Joshua-Levine/Joshua-Levine/README.md

 A question: How can technology help people who don't know how to use it?

-An answer: Quality documentation empowers users to use what you create.
-Tech is hard.
-I make it easy.
-I'm a technical writer.
+An answer: It can't.
+You need quality documentation to empower your end users.
+Tech alone is hard.
+Tech with docs is easy.

 #### I am: